-Tech stocks boost Wall Street as reports bolster hopes of trade deal
+Tech stocks lift Wall Street as reports brighten hopes of trade deal

-(Reuters) - A rally in technology stocks boosted Wall Street on Wednesday, as investors cheered media reports signaling an ease in trade tensions between the United States and China ahead of high-level talks starting Thursday.
+(Reuters) - Wall Street rose for the first time in three sessions on Wednesday with technology stocks providing a boost, as a report that China was open to a partial trade deal soothed investor nerves ahead of high-level talks on Thursday.

-Shares of Microsoft Corp (MSFT.O) and Apple Inc (AAPL.O) rose 1% and were the biggest boost to the S&P 500 .SPX.
-The technology sector .SPLRCT rose 1.24%.
+Shares in Microsoft Corp (MSFT.O) and Apple Inc (AAPL.O) rose more than 1% and were among the biggest boosts to the S&P 500 .SPX.
+The technology sector .SPLRCT rose 1.4%.

-Chipmakers with a sizable exposure to China also gained, with the Philadelphia SE Semiconductor index .SOX up 1.68%.
+Chipmakers with a sizable exposure to China also gained, with the Philadelphia SE Semiconductor index .SOX up about 2%.

 China was still open to agreeing to a partial trade deal with the United States, despite the inclusion of top Chinese artificial intelligence startups in a trade blacklist, according to a Bloomberg report.